sribhargav1345/Book-Management/README.md

 * For Admin, I have given the following features
     - Addition of Books
+        * Admins can add a single book at a time, or can add multiple book by uploading a csv file. [ I have used multer to tackle it ]

     - Editing the details of Books, once added
     - Deleting the book, if it is out of stock
     - Issual of Books	(Books issue by users)